 The Board of Directors is composed by established business leaders with proven experience across several areas and industries.
 The Board of Directors consists of three to six members appointed at a general meeting in accordance with the Articles of Association.

 The Nomination Committee prepares for the Annual General Meeting in advance, by nominating candidates for the Board of Directors and by preparing proposals for remunerations for the chairman of the Board of Directors other members of the Board of Directors and the auditor; remunerations for work in committees, if any; members and the Chairman of the Board of Directors; principles for the appointment of the nomination committee; the Chairman for the annual general meeting and appointment of the auditor.
-The proposals of the Nomination Committee together with an explanation of the proposals will be presented in the notice of the Annual General Meeting and on this website.
+The proposals of the Nomination Committee together with an explanation of the proposals are presented in the notice of the Annual General Meeting and on this website.

 Remuneration of the Board, CEO and executive management team is decided at the Annual General Meeting.
 Compensation for senior executives is determined by the CEO and consists of a salary, pension and other customary benefits.
 The Board of Directors has appointed a Remuneration Committee with the responsibility to ensure that Raketech has a formal process for establishing Raketech’s policy for remuneration.